boniolp/MSAD/README.md

 </p>

 This figure and many others comparisons are described (and reproductible) in [this notebook](TODO), summarized in [this document](TODO).
+The overall accuracy tables (for VUS-PR and AUC-PR) are [here](TODO), and the execution time tables (training, prediction, and inference) are [here](TODO).

 ## Usage

+TODO

+## References

+All this project is inspired and based on the following research papers, without which all this work would not have been possible.
+We thank the authors for their work.

 TODO